Abioy/mpaxos/README.md

 [MPaxos] is an experimental Paxos codebase for research purposes.

-The code is still changing every day!
-Don't use it for serious matters.
+I built this project with C from scratch just for fun (and self-torture).
+The code is filled with bugs and todos.
+Never use it for serious matters.

 ### License